Thursday, August 30, 2012

 I have been reflecting frequently on what it means to have a child with a "disability" and the implications it has on our life as parents with a "disabled" child.
 Emri is "disabled" because she is legally blind, has far below normal muscle tone and severe kyphoscoliosis which interfere with her gross moter development and cause a need for bracing and assistance from a walker.
 She takes life-saving medication daily and will soon rely on a g-tube for adequate caloric intake.
 Emri is anything but average.
 Emri loves reading books.
 She will sit and listen to book after book after book.
 She is starting to be able to recite sections of her favorite books which to me as her mother is beyond amazing.
 Emri is counting to 10, quite consistently skipping number 7...why?
 Nobody knows.
 Makes me laugh every time.
 She is already quite a little artist and loves to color.
 I have never seen a child crawl quite as fast as Emri.
 If she wants to get somewhere, she does so as quickly as possible on her calloused little knees.
 Emri has such an endearing, sweet personality and melts my heart daily.
 She is truly one of a kind.
 Because of all the blessings Emri brings to my life, it is difficult to dame her in my mind as disabled, or what some would call "less than".

 It is interesting, also, to see societies reaction to my "disabled" child.
 Emri is viewed by society in all sorts of different ways.
 As her mom, I get questions about Emri from anyone and everyone ranging from "how old is she?" to "what's wrong with her?"
 I have received various inquiries about why she needs glasses, why her back looks so bad, why she can't walk yet, why she looks like an old person, why her fingers are abnormally long, and the list could go on.
-At children's hospital Emri is a unique case, and somewhat of an experiment
+At children's hospital Emri is a unique case, and somewhat of an experiment.

 As her mother, I have been overtaken with a life unexpected to say in the least.
 While pregnant with Emri, the types of thoughts that ran through my head revolved around birthday parties, school, sports, and what kind of a mom I wanted to be to my children.
 I could have never imagined that my mind would actually be racing with thoughts of keeping my daughter alive, getting proper treatment for her ailments, and how in the world I was going to take my child's refrigerated medication everywhere I went.
 Processing this change in expectations and desires has been nothing less than painful.
 I have heard the phrase "death of a dream" used to explain the types of feelings parents sort through when God gives them a child with more than just the basic needs.
 It's true, it is the death of a dream...a dream that the world has made every parent believe is "ideal", and "the best."
 When your dream of dad, mom, and three glowing, healthy children becomes anything but that, how do you react?